LLNL/magpie/doc/README.tensorflow-horovod.md

 Instructions For Running TensorFlow Horovod
 -------------------------------------------

+0) If necessary, download your favorite version of tensorflow and horovod.
+Make sure it available on all nodes of your allocation (usually this means that it is installed in a NFS mounted path available on all nodes).

-0) Keep in mind that Magpie currently supports running TensorFlow Horovod (TF) using OpenMPI on Slurm only.
+   Keep in mind that Magpie currently supports running TensorFlow Horovod using only Slurm and OpenMPI.

-   _Disclaimer: Usually, directories mentioned below are placed on_ _a distributed file system (Lustre is recommended) directory,_ _so they are immediately and "by default" available from all nodes:_

-   Download and install:
-   * TensorFlow
-   * Horovod
-   on all cluster's nodes.

    (Optional) If you are going to run TF CNN benchmarks clone the benchmarks repository and place it under common path on all nodes: https://github.com/tensorflow/benchmarks/.
 Checkout onto the branch with the proper TF version (e.g. `git checkout cnn_tf_v1.12_compatible`).

 1) Select an appropriate submission script for running your job.
-You can find them in the directory `submission-scripts/script-sbatch-mpirun`.
+You can find them in the directory submission-scripts/.

-   You'll likely want to start with the base TensorFlow + Horovod script `magpie.sbatch-mpirun-tensorflow-horovod`.
-If you wish to configure more, you can choose to start with the base script (e.g. `magpie.sbatch-srun`) which contains all configuration options.
+   At the moment, tensorflow w/ horovod is only supported on Slurm via sbatch & mpirun, so please start with the magpie.sbatch-mpirun-tensorflow-horovod sbatch file.

 2) Setup your job essentials at the top of the submission script.